Professor, Center for Psychiatric Neuroscience,

 Phone: (718) 470-4812

-Dr. Correll’s research and clinical work focus on the identification, characterization, and treatment of adults and youths with severe psychiatric disorders.
-His areas of expertise include the prodrome, first episode, multi-episode, and refractory illness phase of severe psychotic and mood disorders, including schizophrenia, bipolar disorder, and major depression, as well as aggressive spectrum disorders.
-He further focuses on psychopharmacology and comparative effectiveness, the risk–benefit evaluation of psychotropic medications, as well as the extent and mechanisms of cardiometabolic and neuromotor adverse effects.
+Professor Correll’s research and clinical work focus on the identification, characterisation and treatment of adults and youths with severe psychiatric disorders, including the prodrome, first episode, multi-episode and refractory illness phase of psychotic and mood disorders.
+He further focuses on psychopharmacology and comparative effectiveness, as well as the risk–benefit evaluation of psychotropic medications.

-Dr. Correll has authored or co-authored more than 350 journal articles and has served on several expert consensus panels on the use of antipsychotics across a range of psychiatric disorders.
-He is a reviewer for more than 70 peer-reviewed journals and an editorial board member of 11 scientific journals.
-Dr. Correll is the principal investigator or Steering Committee member of several large, federally funded grants.
-He has received more than 30 national and international research awards and fellowships for his work, and he was listed in 2014 by Thompson Reuters as one of “the most influential scientific minds” and top 1% cited scientists in the area of psychiatry.
+Professor Correll has authored or co-authored over 450 journal articles.
+He has served on several expert consensus panels on the use of antipsychotics across a range of psychiatric disorders, is a reviewer for over 70 peer-reviewed journals and an editorial board member of 12 scientific journals.
+Professor Correll is the Principal Investigator or Steering Committee member of several large, federally funded grants.
+He has received over 30 national and international research awards and fellowships for his work.
+Since 2014, the year of inception of this metric, he has been listed each year by Thomson Reuters in as one of “the most influential scientific minds” and “top 1% cited scientists in the area of psychiatry”.